zacnider/entrofhe/docs/examples/public/EntropyPublicDecryption.md

 # EntropyPublicDecryption

-Public decrypt single value using EntropyOracle and makePubliclyDecryptable
+Learn how to public decrypt single value using encrypted randomness and makepubliclydecryptable

-## Overview
+## 📚 Overview

 @title EntropyPublicDecryption
-@notice Public decrypt single value using EntropyOracle and makePubliclyDecryptable
+@notice Public decrypt single value using encrypted randomness and makePubliclyDecryptable
-@dev Example demonstrating EntropyOracle integration: using entropy for public decryption patterns This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy for public decryption patterns
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance public decryption patterns
+- How to use encrypted randomness to enhance public decryption patterns
 - Combining entropy with public decryption
 - Entropy-based public key generation

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Store encrypted value and make it publicly decryptable
 @param encryptedInput Encrypted value from user